dhalianeza/hood/README.md

 [dalianyiraneza]

 # Description

-Tis is a neighborhood app where a user must signup first, be able to join a hood owned by the hood admin, and once you join a hood, one can see businesses and posts in only that wood they belong to.
+This a neighborhood app where a use should create account or login before  usinging it and once you signed  in you can see business and post in in the hood that you belong to

 ##  Live Link
  Click [View Site](https://dahood.herokuapp.com/)